Have you ever wondered if your child has autism or if are they ‘on the spectrum’? Has your GP or Paediatrician asked for an ASD Assessment?

 What are the symptoms of autism?

 Although everyone’s experience of autism is unique, there are a few common signs that may indicate your child has autism.
-Some of these behaviours can be observed by families at a very young age, even at 12-18 months old.
+Some of these behaviours or autistic traits can be observed by families at a very young age, even at 12-18 months old.